OctopusDeploy/People/Engineering.md

 ## Solution Architect

 > I am a well-rounded developer, architect and problem solver.
-I can be trusted to take a brand new idea from inception to production, providing clarity and bringing people along with me throughout the process.
+I can be trusted to take a brand new idea from inception to production, bringing people along with me throughout the process and providing clarity for our team.

 ### I am trusted to ship a brand new idea to production with limited supervision